zhuxiao/asvbm-experiments/README.md

 And the binary file `sv_stat` will be output into the folder `bin` in this package directory.

-We used the following detection methods to variant calling.
-In addition to the SV detection method included in this experiment, we also introduced a new SV detection tool ASVCLR and benchmarked its SV identification results.
+We used the following detection methods for variant calling.
+In addition to the SV detection method included in this experiment, we also introduced a new SV detection tool ASVCLR, and benchmarked its SV identification results.

 ```sh
 # Get ASVCLR